You are here: Urology Textbook > Prostate > Prostate cancer > Definition

 Zoledronic acid:

-Zoledronic acid reduced skeletal complications in Phase III trials: 33% skeletal related events (SRE) with zoledronic acid vs. 44% SRE in the placebo group (Saad et al 2004).
+Zoledronic acid reduced skeletal complications in Phase III trials: 33% skeletal-related events (SRE) with zoledronic acid vs. 44% SRE in the placebo group (Saad et al 2004).
 Serious complications include renal side effects and osteonecrosis of the jaw (2–5%).
-Dosage: 4 mg zolendronic acid i.v. every 4 weeks.
+Dosage: 4 mg zoledronic acid i.v. every four weeks.
 Please see section pharmacology/zoledronic acid for pharmacological details.

 Denosumab:

-Denosumab is a human monoclonal antibody, which interactions via RANKL and RANK inhibit osteoclasts.
-Denosumab has been tested in a phase III trial advantageous compared zolendronic acid: 20.7 months vs. 17.1 months until the onset of skeletal complications.
-Denosumab is administered subcutaneously, the dosage is 120 mg every 4 weeks.
-The risk of the osteonecrosis of the jaw is comparable to zoledronic acid (Fizazi et al., 2011).
-For the prevention of osteoporosis, the dosage of denosumab is 60 mg s.c. every 6 months.
-Please see section pharmacology/denosumab for pharmacological details.
+Denosumab is a human monoclonal antibody that interacts with RANKL and RANK and inhibits osteoclasts.
+Denosumab has been tested in a phase III trial advantageous compared to zoledronic acid: 20.7 months vs. 17.1 months until the onset of skeletal complications.
+Denosumab is administered subcutaneously; the dosage is 120 mg every four weeks.
+The risk of jaw osteonecrosis is comparable to zoledronic acid (Fizazi et al., 2011).
+To prevent osteoporosis, the dosage of denosumab is 60 mg s.c. every six months.
+Please see the section pharmacology/denosumab for pharmacological details.

 Radiotherapy of Prostate Cancer Bone Metastases